SalMarco/Cattolica2019/README.md

 For **Windows** start `git bash`.

+In order to get familiar with the terminal, you can use [this page](https://dev.to/awwsmm/101-bash-commands-and-tips-for-beginners-to-experts-30je).

+The most important sections for us are:

+  - Navigating Filesystem
+  - Creating and Deleting Files and Directories

 ### Select a destination for the repository

 You can see the path of the folder you are in with `pwd` (i.e. print working dir).
 At the beginning you should be in your home folder.